 - $600,000 medical malpractice settlement for failure to diagnose fetal distress, resulting in stillbirth.

 - $2.2 million class action settlements for owners of vehicles impounded by City of Seattle and Washington State Patrol.

 - $1.8 million medical malpractice settlement for woman who suffered permanent brain damage from an undiagnosed intracerebral aneurysm.

 - $6.5 million in judgments and settlements in employee class actions for failure to pay overtime wages for drive time in company vehicles.

 - Over $3 million in settlements for employees who were not paid properly under the SeaTac living wage ordinance.

 - $1.7 million settlement for individual suffering traumatic brain injury when his vehicle was hit by a stolen city bus.

-- Confidential medical malpractice settlements for delayed diagnoses of cervical cancer, lung cancer, and prostate cancer.
+- Confidential medical malpractice settlements for birth injuries and delayed diagnoses of cervical cancer, lung cancer, and prostate cancer.

 DISCLAIMER: This is the fine print, but our fine print is regular size and in clear language.
 These client quotes and settlement/verdict figures are examples of the results we have obtained for others.
 Their cases were different from yours, so your result is sure to be different.
 We post these results for you to see that we have a track record of hard work, client service, and trial success.
 We won’t guarantee the results of your case, but we will guarantee to bring the same passion, skill, and experience when we fight for you.